 Another important part of this shift involved implementing other safety measures, such as important checklists.
 While the healthcare industry has adopted similar safety measures, the industry could benefit by encouraging an even greater shift towards treating staff as equals.
 Your support staff are not just there to make your life easier … they can truly add great value when they’re treated and respected as your colleagues.
 They can save you when (or before) you make a mistake.
 And they will, especially if they feel valued and cared for by you.

 When you take the time to empower and educate your support staff, as well as treat them as colleagues, you will see your practice transform.
 Happy support staff = happy patients = happy providers!
-The result of keeping your support staff happy is a better overall patient experience, low turnover (and saved costs), high employee morale (therefore a better working environment for all), and support and respect.
+The result of having a happy support staff is a better overall patient experience, low turnover (and saved costs), high employee morale (therefore a better working environment for all), and support and respect.
 Our patients are important, but our support staff’s happiness must come first.
 When it does, our patients’ experience will improve tenfold.

 Tashfeen Ekram, MD, is a radiologist, self-taught coder, healthcare innovator and Co-Founder of Luma Health.
 Contact him on Twitter at @tashfeenekramMD.